Lenoftawa/RP/ETH-only LEB8s RPIP.md

 ### RPL Rewards

 RPL rewards are distributed on a node-wide basis, unlike commission, which is paid per minipool.
 The current RPL cliff, which incentivizes Node Operators to exit minipools rather than top up their RPL, should be reassessed.
-The goal is to balance the incentives for topping up RPL, minimizing exits due to RPL exhaustion, and encouraging new Node Operators to purchase RPL.
+The goal is to balance the incentives for topping up RPL, minimizing exits due to RPL top-up exhaustion, and encouraging new Node Operators to purchase RPL.

 ## Implementation Constraints

 To avoid the risks associated with smart contract modifications, the reward system should be managed off-chain via the reward tree generation process.
 Dynamic commission distribution can be achieved by setting a lower on-chain commission rate for ETH-only LEB8s and providing an ETH top-up based on RPL collateral ratio through the Smoothing Pool.

-## Specification
+## Requirements
 The ETH reward distribution for ETH-only LEB8s can be described in terms of a number of parameters (A to E) as shown in the chart below.
 ![image](https://github.com/user-attachments/assets/cb007835-4c50-4703-9f12-3103d0c0b9ea)